akashrawani95/Employee-CRUD-Java-PostgreSQL/README.md

-# Employee-CRUD-Java-PostgreSQL
+Employee-CRUD-Java-PostgreSQL
 A simple Java application that performs CRUD (Create, Read, Update, Delete) operations on an Employee table using JDBC and PostgreSQL.
-The project includes user input through the console, connection management using JDBC, and interaction with a PostgreSQL database for storing employee details like ID, name, age, and class.
+The project includes user input through the console, connection management using JDBC, and interaction with a PostgreSQL database for storing employee details like ID, name, age, and salary.